sueszli/fast-snek/README.md

 until then, we have to use workarounds.

-## workarounds
+# options

 - multiprocessing

      - https://docs.python.org/3/library/multiprocessing.html
      - https://docs.python.org/3/library/concurrent.futures.html (same functionality but inspired by java, more high level)

-     - running multiple system processes, each with its python interpreter that has its own GIL and memory space.
+     - this is the intended way: by running multiple system processes, each with its python interpreter that has its own GIL and memory space.
-     -

      - pros:
           - simple to implement and understand, drop-in replacement for threading.